Hedgehunter: 2007 Grand National

 Starting with odds of 14-1 and again carrying top weight, finished in 9th place.

 2008 Grand National

-Starting with odds of 20-1 finished 13th of 15 finishers, again with top-weight.
+Starting with odds of 20-1, he'd finish 13th of 15 finishers, again with top-weight.

 Retirement

 On 10 April 2008, at 12 years old, Hedgehunter was retired by his owner, having amassed three quarters of a million pounds in prize money.